A Ride Through O’side Surf History

 A crowd-packed, action-filled event held for several years at the iconic Pier, the SuperGirl Pro Series was launched in 2007 to showcase the top talent in women’s action sports.
 It’s a true celebration of female strength and camaraderie, bringing together many of the sport’s established and rising stars in a team-based format.
-In 2020, Team California, featuring Lakey Peterson and Caity Simmers, secured the title in near-perfect surf conditions, and Caity, at age 14, became the youngest SuperGirl in the event’s colorful history.
+In 2020, Team California, featuring Lakey Peterson and Oceanside’s own Caity Simmers, secured the title in near-perfect surf conditions, and Caity, at age 14, became the youngest SuperGirl in the event’s colorful history.
 Watch these Super Girls in action September 22-24, 2023.

 Surfing is not an easy sport – right?
 It lifts you up, knocks you down, but you get back up and do it all over again.
 Now add a physical impairment or disability and there are multiple challenges to overcome.
 Adaptive surfers meet these challenges head-on and are an inspiration to all.
 They won’t be held back.
 Catch these US Open pros on the waves September 6-10, 2023.